xcp-ng-rpms/pyproject-rpm-macros/README.md

     %pyproject_buildrequires

 This will add build dependencies according to [PEP 517] and [PEP 518].
-To also add run-time and test-time dependencies, see the section below.
+This also adds run-time dependencies by default and can add test-time dependencies, see the section below.
 If you need more dependencies, such as non-Python libraries, BuildRequire them manually.